-Biophysics deals with the application of physics to biological systems.
+Biophysics deals with the application of physics to biological systems, from the first picture of the structure of DNA, to the treatment of cancer, and the understanding of allergic reactions.
 The concepts and techniques of biophysics find applications in bioelectronics, medicine/health, and population dynamics and are closely related to statistical mechanics and transport processes.
 Interdisciplinary skills and knowledge have heralded novel scientific outcomes with benefits to society.
 As such, this course develops foundational thinking and methods that are fundamental to an effective interdisciplinary STEMM workforce.

-Specifically, this course provides an introduction to the physics of many body systems, transport phenomena of neutral and electrically charged particles and biological systems.
+Specifically, this course provides an introduction to the physics of many body systems, transport phenomena and biological systems.

 Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in Biophysics.
 Blended problem-based, hands-on learning (computational and laboratory workshops) will be used to gain an understanding of key concepts.